KhashayarRahimi/Reinforcement-Learning-Algorithms-From-Scratch/README.md

 Note:

-Each jupyter notebook of this repository consists of the algorithms of one of the file of the following books:
+Each jupyter notebook of this repository consists of the algorithms of one of the chapter of the following books:

 Reinforcement Learning An Introduction
 Richard S. Sutton and Andrew G. Barto